bitmonk8/dosatsu-cpp/KuzuDatabaseProjectStatus.md

 ## Executive Summary

-The KuzuDatabaseDesign.md project is in **Phase 1: Database Infrastructure** with significant core functionality already implemented.
-The foundation is solid, with database connectivity, schema creation, and basic AST node processing working correctly.
-The project follows the planned 4-phase implementation approach and is ready to advance to Phase 2.
+The KuzuDatabaseDesign.md project has **completed Phase 2: Core AST Processing** successfully.
+The enhanced AST processing includes declaration processing, type relationships, hierarchy tracking, and improved source location extraction.
+The project uses a lean testing strategy with dedicated test files in the KuzuOutputTest directory to ensure performance and maintainability.

 ## ✅ Completed Components